gvwilson/thirdbit/src/fiction/bear/index.md

 A three-story figure eight stood guard a few blocks away.

 "That's the garrison house," the prince said, pointing.
-"My sister and I live upstairs in the north wing.
+"My sister and I live upstairs in the bow wing.
 The judge stays there too when she's in town.
 The sergeants and stewards have the ground floor.
 The rest is storerooms and stables and the soldiers' quarters."